 1. Fight long-term stress now

-For a video on Top 10 ways to combat stress in the workplace, click below:
+Watch this video on ways to combat stress in the workplace.